Cowboys & Indians

 Avinash looked up to see his worst nightmare, an empty corridor.
 She had gone and left him behind; his job had walked away.

-The sound of two finger clicks echoed down the corridor and he spun around to see the lovely Seema, standing in the doorway of a room he'd already ran past, beckoning him back with her forefinger.
+The sound of two finger clicks echoed down the corridor and he spun around to see the lovely Seema, standing in the doorway of a room he'd already ran

 He ran gasping down the corridor, his satchel flying behind him, and nearly knocked over Seema in his eagerness to get into the room.
-He stopped short as a dozen important people turned to look at him.
+He stopped short as a

 "Your PA," announced Seema and left the room.